-Outside areas and boundaries Repair category 1 Notes Garden grounds were seen to be in good order having been well maintained in recent times.
+Outside areas and boundaries Repair category 1 Notes Garden grounds generally would appear to be a reasonable state of repair having been well maintained in recent times.
 Boundary walls and fences should be regularly checked and maintained as necessary.

 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.